Why Get This Degree?

 The proportion of seniors is accelerating rapidly, and seniors are expected to account for nearly one-quarter of British Columbia’s population by 2036.
 Currently, nearly 15 per cent of the population older than 85 resides in a public or private care facility.
 While many services are provided in the public sector there is an increasing number and range of services for seniors in the private and non-profit sectors as well.

-These demographic trends highlight the pressing need for health professionals with sector-relevant and cross-disciplinary technical and leadership skills who can create the future of seniors care in community and institutional contexts.
+These demographic trends highlight the pressing need for health professionals with sector-relevant and interdisciplinary technical and leadership skills who can create the future of seniors care in community and institutional contexts.

 Deepen your technical and leadership skills